Aging, weight loss, and heredity can cause excess, sagging skin on your upper arms.

 The skin on the upper arms may begin to sag due to age, genetics, or significant weight loss.
-Loose upper arms can make men and women feel self-conscious and hesitant to wear certain types of clothing like swimwear.
-If you are unhappy with sagging skin on your upper arms, and no amount of exercise seems to help, you may make a good candidate for arm lift surgery.
+If you are unhappy with sagging skin on your upper arms and no amount of exercise seems to help, you may make a good candidate for arm lift surgery.

-When you arrive for the outpatient procedure, you will be comfortably settled in a surgical suite and provided with the sedation discussed prior to your procedure.
-Dr. Hurwitz will mark the outline of the surgical sites before beginning.
-Surgery should take about two hours to complete.
+- When you arrive for the outpatient procedure, you will be comfortably settled in a surgical suite and provided with the sedation discussed prior to your procedure.

-Immediately after the surgery, the site will be bruised and swollen.
-Before your surgery, Dr. Hurwitz will provide you with post-operative instructions such as directions to take your pain medication as prescribed, change bandages and keep the surgical site clean, wear a compression bandage, and eat a healthy diet.
+Following arm lift surgery, the site will be bruised and swollen.
+Before the procedure, we will provide you with post-operative instructions such as taking pain medication as prescribed, changing bandages and keeping the treatment area clean, wearing a compression bandage, and eating a healthy diet.
 Refrain from exercise and work for about two weeks, and do not do any heavy lifting.

-A one-week check-up appointment will be scheduled, so Dr. Hurwitz can check the surgical site and answer any of your questions about recovery and results.
+A one-week check-up appointment will be scheduled so we can check the surgical site and answer any of your questions about recovery and results.
 In many cases, patients immediately notice changes in their appearance, but the final effects should become evident about two to three months after your procedure.
 If you maintain a stable weight, the results of your arm lift could last for decades.*